Trip to Penang, Malaysia

 "Why did you choose to visit Penang?" he asked curiously.

 "Three of my colleagues recommended Penang," Nuonuo replied.
 "One German colleague even sold his house in Germany to buy property here for retirement.
 He thinks Penang is international, has a good environment, and offers a relaxed lifestyle.
-Two other Chinese colleagues said you can experience being abroad here without language barriers, and the cost of living is affordable."
+Two other Chinese colleagues said you can experience being abroad here without a language barrier, and the cost of living is affordable."

 The driver nodded and then asked somewhat eagerly, "So, what are your impressions of Penang these past few days?"